Irish “Potato” Candy

 What I do recommend?

-These little candies look like little potatoes but are made with cream cheese, coconut, and cinnamon.
+These candies only look like little potatoes.
+They’re actually made with cream cheese, coconut, and cinnamon.

-Got cream cheese?
+Got extra cream cheese?
 Make these super easy chocolate hazelnut truffles!